 - 9.1 The offices and storage facility(s) used for vehicles towed under this contract must meet the conditions outlined below.
+Contractor will have 90 days from date of award to secure the necessary sized storage space.
+Note: as more electric vehicles take to the road, the storage space requirements will be reviewed and may be increased to meet developing storage criteria.
 The Contractor shall provide, by ownership or leasing, storage facilities sufficient for vehicles towed, which shall: - (a) be located within the County of Fairfax, Virginia, or in a Town or City located within the boundaries of the County of Fairfax Virginia, where the Fairfax County Police Department has been granted jurisdictional powers.
 Contractors are not required to maintain a storage facility within the particular zone awarded. - (b) comply with all federal, state and local laws; - (c) provide adequate safekeeping of the vehicles and the contents of such vehicles stored on the storage property and may not store any vehicle, regardless of origin, on State or County roads.
 The lot must be for the exclusive use of the contractor or have an area for the contractor set aside and separated by an 8' fence that prohibits mingling of vehicles towed under separate agreements and is secured so that only the contractor may gain entry to the section; - (d) Operations offices, company records and dispatching must be located on adjacent, or in close proximity (no more than 0.5 miles) to the primary storage facility and must meet all federal, state and local laws, regulations and ordinances.
 Offices must have parking for customers on the property and spaces that allow customer entry.
 Facilities having offices and dispatching not located at or immediately adjacent to primary storage lots must maintain an office and 24/7 employee on the primary storage lot which conforms to all federal, state, and local laws, regulations, and ordinances and must display the corporate office location prominently at the front door to the facility; - (e) be approved for the proposed use by the Zoning Administrator of Fairfax County if located in Fairfax County or the Zoning Administrator of that jurisdiction if not located within Fairfax County.
 Evidence of zoning approval must be included in the proposal. - 9.2 If the Contractor leases its storage area, it shall submit a copy of the existing contract or letter of intent to lease the storage area with the proposal.
 An executed lease must be presented at time of inspection.
 Lease agreements (or letter of intent) submitted in response to the RFP must have a term at least equal to the term of the initial contract period and have renewals at the option of the Contractor which would extend the lease term for a period at least equal to the term of the contract.
 For purposes of this requirement, the term of contract renewals is not included in the term of the contract until the County gives notice of intent to renew.
 The County reserves the right to require a copy of the lease agreement prior to award of the contract. - 9.3 The Contractor or storage facility shall grant the Police access to vehicles towed or stored pursuant to this Contract on demand. - 9.4 Signs which readily identify the storage facility and which comply with all applicable federal, state, and local laws shall be installed and maintained at storage facilities.
 Signs shall be posted at the Contractor's site, clearly and conspicuously informing the vehicle owners of their option to request that a party other than the original towing Contractor tow the vehicle from the storage facility.